ibm-cloud-docs/vpc/block_storage_is_use_volume_cli.md

 ```
 {:screen}

-Volume `xvdb` is your new block storage data volume.
+Volume `xvdb` is your block storage data volume.

 ## Step 2 - Partition the volume
 {: #linux-procedure-partition-volume}